jaminur-islam/redis-prisma-middleware/README.md

 ## cacheHandler middleware code example

 First you need to configure the Redis client.
 After that the prisma client needs to be configured.
 Then the [prismaRedisCacheHandler] function must be used inside the [cacheHandler] middleware.
 This function takes 2 parameters.
 The first parameter is if you want to set the invalidation time of a model, then you have to give any number above 0.
 This number will be counted in seconds.
 After that fixed time, the cache will be removed.
 And if 0 then no invalidation time will be set.
 And the second parameter is the redis client.
-You must pass these 2 parameters
+You must pass these 2 parameters.
+[If you want to see where the data is coming from, pass (true )as the third parameter.
+This is an optional parameter

 ```js
 // redis configure